Dr Alessio Baldini

 I am a Lecturer in Italian Culture at the University of Leeds.
 The common thread of my academic career is my interest in storytelling across different arts and media.

 I graduated in modern Italian literature from the University of Siena (2003), where I later completed an MA (2008) and a Doctorate (PhD) (2009) in modern Italian literature and literary theory.
-During my studies, I spent time as a visiting student at the Freie Universität Berlin and at the Université Paris 8.
+During my studies, I spent time as a visiting student at the Freie Universität Berlin and the Université Paris 8.
 In 2010, I was awarded a postdoctoral fellowship at the University for Foreigners of Siena.
 Thanks to this fellowship, I was able to turn my PhD dissertation into a book.
 My first monograph was shortlisted for the 11th Casa Museo ‘Marino Moretti’ Biennial prize in literary criticism.

 I came to Leeds in 2010 to work on my new project on family sagas in European literature.
 In 2011, I spent a semester at the Institute of Germanic & Romance Studies (IGRS) [now, Institute of Modern Languages Research (IMLR)] as a Junior Research Fellow.
 In 2012, I lectured at the University of Hull.
 Later that year, I was appointed Lecturer in Italian at the University of Leeds.
 During my years at Leeds, my research and teaching interests have widened to include storytelling across different arts and media (literature, film, TV, and web advertising).
 A development that was reflected in my appointment as Lecturer in Italian Culture in 2016.

-I have been invited to give lectures at conferences and conduct research seminars in UK (UCL, Royal Holloway), Europe (Catania, Ghent, Konstanz, Naples, Pavia, Rome, Siena), and the US (Dartmouth College).
+I have been invited to give lectures at conferences and conduct research seminars in the UK (UCL, Royal Holloway), Europe (Catania, Ghent, Konstanz, Naples, Pavia, Rome, Siena), and the US (Dartmouth College).

-I have reviewed articles/monographs on Italian literature/culture and comparative literature for a number of academic journals (Allegoria, Between, Contemporary European History, Griselda Online, L’ospite ingrato, The Italianist, Italian Studies, Nostos, Romance Studies) and publishing houses (Lexington Books, Oxford University Press, Routledge).
+I have reviewed articles/monographs on Italian literature/culture and comparative literature for several academic journals (Allegoria, Between, Contemporary European History, Griselda Online, L’ospite ingrato, The Italianist, Italian Studies, Nostos, Romance Studies) and publishing houses (Lexington Books, Oxford University Press, Routledge).
 I have also acted as a reviewer for a national research council (FWO), and I have been a member of the review panel (Italian literature, literary theory, comparative literature) in the 2016 national research assessment exercise carried out by the Italian Higher Education and Research Council (ANVUR).

 Responsibilities